-3.4 Shortfall in Revenue and Credit Lines Drawdowns
+3.1 Shortfall in Revenue and Credit Lines Drawdowns

-Why did less financially constrained firms draw down credit lines in 2020:Q2?
-In this section we investigate this question.
-The previous literature suggests that profitable firms draw down credit lines, while non-profitable firms rely mainly on internal liquidity.
-We conjecture that firms with good solvency and liquidity positions saw a significant shortfall in revenue (or cash flow) and drew down their credit lines to pile up cash.
-A shortfall in revenue following the COVID-19 shock can significantly affect a firm's financing requirements.
-Therefore, panic borrowing is likely to result from an unexpected shortfall in revenue.
+Why did firms draw down credit lines in 2020:Q2?
+This is an interesting question given that it is implausible that the COVID-19 shock has affected the long-term investment plans of these firms (as they are financially unconstrained) but only short-term ones.
+In this section, we investigate this question.
+The previous literature suggests that profitable firms draw down credit lines, while nonprofitable firms rely mainly on internal liquidity.
+We conjecture that firms predicted a significant shortfall in revenue (or cash flow) and drew down their credit lines to increase cash holdings.
+A shortfall in revenue following the COVID-19 shock can significantly affect a firm's short-term financing requirements.
+Therefore, the panic borrowing we observe in the data is likely to result from an unexpected shortfall in revenue.
 We are not aware of other studies which explicitly study this for the COVID-19 period.
-We use cash flow as measured by the EBITDA, net income with interests, taxes, depreciation, and amortization and include time and industry fixed effects:
+While Brown et al. (2021) study the effect of severe winter weather on firms' decisions to use credit lines to manage liquidity shocks, we consider a more persistent shock such as the one induced by the COVID-19 lockdown.
+We use cash flow as measured by the EBITDA, net income with interests, taxes, depreciation, and amortization, and include time and industry fixed effects:

+Drawdowni,t =

-$$Drawdown{i,t} = \beta_0 + \beta_1 EBITDA{i,t} + \beta_2 EBITDA{i,t} \times 2020:Q2 + \gamma X{i,t} + \epsilon{i,t}$$ (6)
+$$\beta_0 + \beta_1 \text{EBITDA}{i,t} + \beta_2 \text{EBITDA}{i,t} \times 2020:\text{Q2} + \gamma X{i,t} + \epsilon{i,t}$$

+(1)

-where Drawdown is a ratio with respect firms' non-cash total assets and 2020:Q2 is a dummy indicating the pandemic period.
-The specification includes a set of controls $X{i,t}$ containing cash holding, financial constraints, the undrawn amount of credit lines, tangible assets scaled by the non-cash assets, the natural logarithm of non-cash assets, the price-to-book ratio, and the leverage ratio.
+where Drawdown is a ratio with respect firms' total assets and 2020:Q2 is a dummy indicating the pandemic period.
+The specification includes a set of controls $X{i,t}$ containing cash holding, financial constraints, the undrawn amount of credit lines, tangible assets scaled by total assets, the natural logarithm of total assets, the price-to-book ratio, and the leverage ratio.
 Time and industry fixed effects are included.
 We consider firms with at least one observation before and after 2020:Q2.

-We show the results using contemporaneous and lagged specifications in Table (6) and Table (7), respectively, and we also include three dummies, one for each quarter.
+We show the results using contemporaneous and lagged specifications in Table (4) and Table (5), respectively, and we also include three dummies, one for each quarter.
 We use all the firms in column (1), firms with low financial distress in column (2) and the ones with high financial distress in column (3).
 Sufi (2009) and Berrospide & Meisenzahl (2015) show that profitable firms draw down credit lines as these are likely to meet covenants imposed by banks.
 However, they use data from a period when credit is abundant.
 Following Acharya et al. (2012), we expect the $\beta_1$ to be negative and significant, indicating a negative association between cash flow and credit line drawdowns.
 Cash flow at time t - 1 has a significant impact on credit line drawdowns.
 Credit line usage results are summarized in columns (4) to (6).
 We note marginally significant cash holdings in very few cases.
 Overall, these results are similar using lags and contemporaneous specifications and support our assumption that, at the start of the pandemic shock, an unexpected fall in revenue led firms, with good liquidity (solvency) positions, to draw down credit lines.
-These results support our conjecture that Europe's "panic borrowing" in 2020:Q2 was very significant.
+These results support our conjecture that Europe's "panic borrowing" in 2020:Q2 was significant.
 In the next section, we show that the "panic borrowing", following the unexpected (largely unknown) shock, affected a large part of the European economy.